cmeiner/slutprojekt-jsf/README.md

 ## Admin-page

-On the bottom of the startpage you find a button that will take you to the admin page.
+On the bottom of the pages you find a button that will take you to the admin page.

 On the admin page you have tools to add/remove/edit collections and NFTs (items for sale)